golemfactory/golem-architecture/gaps/gap-31_node_descriptor/gap-31_node_descriptor.md

 ## Reference Implementation

 [Golem certificate](https://github.com/golemfactory/golem-certificate) library is available to create, sign, verify node descriptors.
-The reference implementation of Golem network node [yagna](https://github.com/golemfactory/yagna) will also contain the feature from v0.13.0.
+The reference implementation of Golem network node [yagna](https://github.com/golemfactory/yagna) will also use node descriptors for the 'partner rule' feature released in a future version.

 ## Security Considerations